 Earnings Per Share (EPS) is an indicator of the profitability and performance of a company that allows stakeholders, analysts, and investors to make informed investment decisions.
 EPS can be used to compare the performance of different companies in the same industry sector.
-A higher value of EPS, meaning Earnings Per Share, is more desirable since it indicates that the company is generating higher profits relative to its outstanding shares.
+A higher value of EPS, meaning Earnings Per Share, is generally considered more desirable since it indicates that the company may be generating higher profits relative to its outstanding shares.

 - What are the different types of EPS?